zsparal/api-documentation/source/guides/webhooks.rst

 In total we will call your webhook 10 times with an increasing interval.
 If after the 10\ :sup:`th` call we still do not get a ``200 OK`` response (which is after ~4,5 hours), we will stop trying.

-For completeness' sake, we use the following intervals between trying to call your webhook:
+We use the following intervals between trying to call your webhook:

 * **Attempts 2 - 5:** 1 minute
 * **Attempts 6 - 9:** 6 minutes